loonpwn/api.harlanzw.com/README.md

-Wordpress Boilerplate
+Harlan's Blog
 ===================

-This is the repo for the Wordpress Boilerplate project.
+This is the repo for the Harlan's Blog project.

 Setup
 -------------